Rolex Submariner: Early models

 By the early 1960s, these models had given way to the 5508 (small crown) and 5510 (large crown) models.
 All of these early Submariners used either gilt (6200, 6204, 6205) or gilt/silver gilt (6536, 6538) printing on glossy black dials.
 Radium paint was used for the luminous indices.

 The next wave of Submariners, the 5512 (chronometer version) and 5513 (non-chronometer), marked a significant change in the appearance of the popular Rolex design.
-"Shoulders" were added to the crown side of the case to provide protection for the winding/setting mechanism.
-In early watches—until 1964 or so—these shoulders were pyramid-shaped and ended in points.
+"Shoulders" were added to the case's crown side to protect the winding/setting mechanism.
+In early watches—until 1964, these shoulders were pyramid-shaped and ended in points.
 Later watches were manufactured with rounded shoulders.
 The 5512 and 5513 were both fitted with the oversized crown, which thereafter became a standard feature of the Submariner line.
 In the early 1960s, Rolex discontinued the use of radium paint for the luminous indices, switching to safer tritium-infused paint.

-In 1965–1966, Rolex discontinued use of gilt/silver gilt dials on the Submariner watches, switching to white printing.
-A final important change came with the introduction of the 1680 model in the late 1960s: the 1680 was the first Submariner to be equipped with a date function, marking the completion of the transition of the Submariner line from specialist tool watch to mass market fashion accessory.
-While many professional and military divers used—and continue to use—Submariners in the most demanding underwater environments, by the late 1960s, the watch had undeniably become a mass market product as well.
+In 1965–1966, Rolex discontinued using gilt/silver gilt dials on the Submariner watches, switching to white printing.
+A final important change came with the introduction of the 1680 model in the late 1960s: the 1680 was the first Submariner to be equipped with a date function, marking the completion of the transition of the Submariner line from specialist no-frills utilitarian tool watch for scuba divers to mass market fashion accessory.
+While many professional and military divers used—and continue to use—Submariners in the most demanding underwater environments, by the late 1960s, the watch had undeniably become a mass-market product as well.